Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Results and Discussions

-\paragraph*{Influence of the number of modes} xAs a last study, we decided to evaluate the effect of the number of output modes of the reservoir in two different ways.
-In Fig.~\ref{fig:zoomcrop}, we evaluate the effect of downscaling the MMF-output of experiment 2 or cropping it into a smaller window.
+\paragraph*{Influence of the number of modes.} As a last analysis, we evaluate the effect of the number of output modes in two different ways.
+In Fig.~\ref{fig:zoomcrop}a, we evaluate the effect of downscaling the MMF-output of experiment 2 and, in panel b, cropping it to a smaller window of increasing size.
 The effect of these operation is that we variate the size $L$ of the output dataset used to train the classificator and, accordingly, the total number of the output modes $N=L^2$.
 For both camera detections, reducing the number of modes has a negative impact on the performance with the cropping operation being more drastic than rescale.
 At around $L=400$ pixels, however, both operations had similar effect with performance nearly identical to the full resolution image but with reduced numerical complexity.
 The fact that the output downscaled by a factor of around $2$ has similar performance to the full resolution dataset seems in agreement with the fact that the spatial correlation of the speckle patter is wider than a single pixel in the detected image, thus introducing redundant information that can be compressed.
 We report, however, that this also happens with the cropped version of the output, which still shares the same spatial properties of the average speckle size.
+Remarkably, we also register that the fiber simulation does not perform equally well, with the only exception at very small sizes (up to L=36) when accuracy is still low and of no practical usage.
+Furthermore, we notice that the other datasets (randomized and upscaled) still perform worse compared to the hardware fiber after $L=54$, even if at these regime the accuracy obtained is relatively low.
+Additionally, from Fig. \ref{fig:zoomcrop}a, we observe that upscaling the original MNIST has a negative impact on the performance possibly due to overfitting, being the ideal dimension of the dataset sitting at around $L=18-32$ (local maximum of the curve).
+This explains also the lower performance registered in Fig. \ref{fig:accuracy}.
+On the other hand, in Fig. \ref{fig:zoomcrop}b, the same dataset has a dramatic dependence on cropping.
+This can be expected, because with the crop we are restricting the observation window down to a small feature of the number-image, not capturing its entire shape.
+Among these options, we can operatively conclude that best way to improve classification accuracy is by using a hardware MMF projector.